This procedure describes how to install Linux on the NAM Probe platform.

 [root@AMD ~]# uname -snrv Linux amdprobe 3.10.0-229.el7.x86_64 #1 SMP Thu Jan 29 18:37:38 EST 2015

-(Optional) Register your system with Red Hat Network.
+(Optional but recommended) Register your system with Red Hat Network.

 If your machine is connected to the Internet, we recommend using Red Hat Network to install the NAM Probe dependencies and apply security updates to your Linux.
 To register the system and enable subscriptions, use the